pongasoft/jamba/README.md

 After generating the plugin, the script gives you instructions on the various commands that you can run:

-- You create a build folder outside the generated plugin (or inside if you prefer since the `configure` command will create a `build` folder which is excluded in `.gitignore`).
+- You create a build folder outside the generated plugin (or inside if you prefer since the `configure.sh(.bat)` command will create a `build` folder which is excluded in `.gitignore`).
 - Then you run the `configure.sh(.bat)` step to generate the Makefiles and scripts.
-- Then you run the `build.sh(.bat)` step to make sure that everything compiles
+- Then simply run `jamba.sh(.bat) -h` to get the list of all commands that you can run

-- `test.sh(.bat)` and `validate.sh(.bat)` will make sure the plugin is valid
-- `edit.sh(.bat)` will start the editor to modify the UI (once started, right click to edit, and then click `Save As` to save the changes in the proper file (see instructions in the UI))
-- `install.sh` will copy the plugin in the proper folder(s) on macOS so you can test it in your DAW (at this time for Windows 10 there does not seem to be a _standard_ folder so you need to copy the generated `.vst3` in its proper location which depends on the DAW)
+         > ./jamba.sh -h
+         Usage:  jamba.sh [-hdrn] <command>

+           -h : usage help
+           -d : use Debug build config (default)
+           -r : use Release build config (Debug if not defined) -n : dry run (prints what it is going to do)

+         Commands:
+           ---- VST Commands ----
+           clean    : clean all builds
+           build    : build the VST plugin
+           edit     : start the GUI editor (Debug only) install  : install the VST plugin in their default location test     : run the unit tests
+           validate : run the VST3 validator
+           ---- Audio Unit Commands ----
+           build-au   : build the Audio Unit wrapper plugin install-au : install the Audio Unit plugin in its default location
+           ---- Generic Commands ----
-- `archive.sh` will generate the zip archive containing the plugin and readme
+           archive : generate the zip file containing the plugin(s) and README/License prod    : run test/validate/archive (default to Release, override with -d)
+           ---- CMake target ----
+         <target> : invoke cmake with the provided target

 Note: once the plugin is generated, feel free to edit/modify any file you want as the generating phase is only meant to be run once in order to quickly get a plugin with all the pieces (and boilerplate code) in place.

 ### Step 6.
 Add your own files

-- If you add new source files, add them to the `CMakeLists.txt` file in the `vst_sources` section (feel free to change the `CMakeLists.txt` to your liking, for example if you want to include all files without having to explicitely add them this is possible... refer to `cmake` for more info).
+- If you add new source files, add them to the `CMakeLists.txt` file in the `vst_sources` section (feel free to change the `CMakeLists.txt` to your liking, for example if you want to include all files without having to explicitly add them this is possible... refer to `cmake` for more info).
 - If you add new tests files, they are added automatically as long as they are located under `test/cpp`
 - If you add new resources for the GUI (images for example), they need to be added to `CMakeLists.txt`:

         # example (see commented line in CMakeLists.txt)
         jamba_add_vst3_resource(${target} PNG "background.png")
+        ...

     Note: In the UI editor when adding a bitmap and saving the `xxx.uidesc` file, the fullpath of the image might be recorded.
 Make sure to edit the `xxx.uidesc` and modify it to keep **ONLY** the filename